 How to Ask for Remote Work During Your Job Search

-Remote work was commonplace during the recent coronavirus pandemic.
-But many businesses have now returned to “normal,” or to the ways of working that they had before the pandemic.
-You may be one of many workers who still want to work remotely for part or all of your job.
+Remote work was commonplace during the coronavirus pandemic.
+But many businesses have now returned to “normal,” in office or on-site work.
+However, workers learned to enjoy the freedom offered by remote work, despite the time management challenge that remote work often introduces.
+Perhaps you are one of many workers who still want to work remotely for part or all of your job.

 Research the Company